tagliala/coveralls-ruby-reborn/README.md

   [coveralls-ruby-reborn](https://github.com/tagliala/coveralls-ruby-reborn) gem.
 This includes all your favorites, like [RSpec](https://rspec.info/), Cucumber, and Test::Unit.

-*Please note that [SimpleCov](https://github.com/colszowka/simplecov) only supports Ruby 1.9 and later.*

 ### INSTALLING THE GEM

 You shouldn't need more than a quick change to get your project on Coveralls.
 Just include